What Happens If I Don't Pay Property Taxes in Georgia?

 Does a Mortgage Survive a Tax Sale in Georgia?

 The terms of most mortgage contracts require the borrower to stay current on the property taxes.
-If you don't reimburse the servicer for the tax amount it paid, you'll be in default under the mortgage terms, and the servicer can foreclose on the home in the same manner as if you had fallen behind in monthly payments.
+If you don't reimburse the servicer for the tax amount it paid, you'll be in default.
+The servicer might then foreclose on the home in the same manner as if you had fallen behind in monthly payments.

 Your Servicer Might Set Up an Escrow Account